suborbital/reactr/WASM.md

 fmt.Println(res.(string))
 ```

 And that's it!
-You can schedule WASM jobs as normal, and WASM instances will be managed automatically to run your jobs.
+You can schedule WASM jobs as normal, and WASM runtimes will be managed automatically to run your jobs.

 Please file issues if you encounter anything, and please give the Wasmer team a shout-out for all the great work!